 MIRO specific files and directories (conf_<modelname>, data_<modelname>, static_<modelname>, renderer_<modelname>, scripts_<modelname> and <modelname>_files.txt) must be lower case!

-steps.
-First, those GAMS symbols that you want to be
+a few steps.
+First, those GAMS symbols that you

 symbol declarations with the tags